dailystory/docs/articles/changelog/2021/march.md

 * Performance improvement for license checks that are not needed
 * Begin conversion to CosmosDb
 * Date and time on activity feed is incorrect
+* Ability to assign a task from within a contact record

 ## March 1, 2021
 * Performance updates